goblimey/portablesyscall/README.md

 on another.
 Most of the Java teams I worked in developed software under Windows which was then run under UNIX or Linux.
-(Oddly,
-there was usually a continuous integration system that built and tested the system on the target operating system before it was run.
-The project managers didn't seem to believe the publicity.)

 Go has built-in cross compilers, so it could also be write once, run anywhere,